ErrorRadar: Benchmarking Complex Mathematical Reasoning of Multimodal Large Language Models Via Error Detection: Experiments and Analysis

 \subsubsection{Main Results}

-\textbf{Finding \#1: Closed-source MLLMs generally outperform open-source MLLMs in both error detection tasks, with GPT-4o demonstrating the strongest performance.} Table \ref{tab:main result} shows that closed-source MLLMs generally outperform open-source MLLMs in both STEP and CATE tasks, and they also exhibit relatively more balanced performance across the five error categories.
-This superiority can likely be attributed to the proprietary datasets and advanced training resources available to closed-source models, which allow for more robust fine-tuning \citep{shi2023detecting,yu2024large,wang2023large}.
-Notably, GPT-4o stands out as the best model, achieving the highest scores not only in STEP and CATE tasks, but also in the VIS, REAS, and MIS categories, demonstrating its overall versatility and strength.
-Gemini-Pro-1.5 ranks second in the STEP task, while Qwen-VL-Max takes second place in the CATE task.
-Among open-source MLLMs, LLaVA-NEXT-72B and InternVL2-76B achieve the two best results, although their performance still lags behind GPT-4o.
+\textbf{Finding \#1: Closed-source MLLMs generally outperform open-source MLLMs in both error detection tasks, with GPT-4o demonstrating the strongest performance.} Figures \ref{fig:cate_performance_bar_top10} and \ref{fig:step_performance_bar_top10} show that closed-source MLLMs generally outperform open-source MLLMs in both STEP and CATE tasks, and they also exhibit relatively more balanced performance across the five error categories.
+This superiority can likely be attributed to the proprietary datasets and advanced training resources available to closed-source models, which allow for more robust fine-tuning \citep{shi2023detecting,yu2024large}.
+Notably, GPT-4o stands out as the best model, achieving highest scores not only in STEP and CATE tasks, demonstrating its overall versatility.
+Given the performance gap, open-source MLLMs can further enhance themselves by distilling error detection capabilities of closed-source ones \citep{hsieh2023distilling}.
+See more actionable suggestions in Appendix \ref{app:actionable suggestions}.